EligibilityFull-Time Team Members & Dependents

-You can enroll yourself and your dependents in most benefit plans, but you must meet the eligibility requirements.
+You can enroll yourself and your dependent(s) in most benefit plans, but in order to do so, you must meet the eligibility requirements.

-If you’re a full-time Team Member – If you’re a full-time Team Member working an average of 30 hours or more per week, you are eligible the 1st of the month following 30 days of employment.
+If you’re a full-time Team Member – If you’re a full-time Team Member working an average of 30 hours or more per week, your eligibility begins on the 1st of the month following 30 days of employment.

-If you change from part-time to full-time – You are eligible the 1st of the month following the status change as long as you have completed 30 days of service.
+If you change from part-time to full-time – Your eligibility begins on the 1st of the month following the status change, as long as you have completed 30 days of service.

 Dependent Eligibility Audit

-Children Under 26 – Coverage is available if they are your natural children, stepchildren, legally adopted children, foster children or children for whom you have legal custody or court-appointed guardianship.
+Coverage is available for children under 26 years of age if they are your natural children, stepchildren, legally adopted children, foster children, or children for whom you have legal custody or court-appointed guardianship.

 Choose Wisely — No Changes After Enrolling!

-Changes are only allowed outside of Open Enrollment if you have a qualifying life event, such as a birth, adoption, marriage or divorce.
-Changes must be made within 60 days of the qualifying life event.
-If you do not enroll within 60 days of the qualifying life event, you must wait until the next Open Enrollment.
+Changes are only allowed outside of the Open Enrollment period if you have a qualifying life event, such as a birth, adoption, marriage or divorce.
+Changes must be made within 30 days of the qualifying life event.
+If you do not enroll within 30 days of the qualifying life event, you must wait until the next Open Enrollment period.